People

 Yuqi Huang

-Yuqi Huang is a second-year master’s student at the UW Global Innovation Exchange.
+Yuqi Huang graduated with a Masters degree from the UW Global Innovation Exchange.
 She received her B.A. in Psychology and a minor in Journalism from Tsinghua University, while currently exploring the field of human-computer interaction.
 She is interested in the field of how humans interact with language and texts, and how it can be naturally supported by cutting-edge technologies.
 Her research experience includes, AI speech assistance, eye-tracking reading assistance, and more.
 Essentially, she believes that technology should evolve in ways that can benefit people.
 So from the beginning of 2023, she started exploring how technology can contribute to human well-being with members at HINTS lab.

 Drew Schoenfeld